Neotrinost/NeoCoin/README.md

 *NeoCoin system core.
 Designed by Amirhossein Mohammadi.
 2021 &copy;*

+The core is developing.
+Wait for the stable version.

 ## What is NeoCoin?
 **NeoCoin** is based on **CFC ( Company Financial Capital )**.
 As mentioned, the value of a **NeoCoin** is calculated based on the **financial capital of the company**.
 The higher the **financial capital**, the higher the value of the **NeoCoin**.